aervnu/aervnu.moe/README.md

 npm install --save-dev
 ```

-Start the site with real-time changes:
+Start the site with real-time changes, served at `localhost:3000`:

 ```
 npm run dev